 a description of where the material that you claim is infringing is located on the Site, with enough detail that we may find it on the Site (you must at a minimum provide the URL of the infringing material, which you may locate also by invoking the share function and sharing to your clipboard);

 a statement by you that you have a good faith belief that the disputed use is not authorized by the copyright or intellectual property owner, its agent, or the law;

-If you believe that your User Content that was removed (or to which access was disabled) is not infringing, or that you have the authorization from the copyright owner, the copyright owner’s agent, or pursuant to the law, to upload and use the content in your User Content, you may send a written counter-notice containing the following information to the Copyright Agent:
+If you believe that your Content that was removed (or to which access was disabled) is not infringing, or that you have the authorization from the copyright owner, the copyright owner’s agent, or pursuant to the law, to upload and use the Content, you may send a written counter-notice containing the following information to the Copyright Agent:

 your physical or electronic signature;

-your name, address, telephone number, and email address, a statement that you consent to the jurisdiction of the federal court located within Northern District of California and a statement that you will accept service of process from the person who provided notification of the alleged infringement.
+your name, address, telephone number, and email address, a statement that you consent to the jurisdiction of the federal court located within the state of Wyoming, United States, and a statement that you will accept service of process from the person who provided notification of the alleged infringement.

-If a counter-notice is received by the Copyright Agent, Closeup will send a copy of the counter-notice to the original complaining party informing that person that it may replace the removed content or cease disabling it in 10 business days.
-Unless the copyright owner files an action seeking a court order against the content provider, member or user, the removed content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at our sole discretion.
+If a counter-notice is received by the Copyright Agent, Attach will send a copy of the counter-notice to the original complaining party informing that person that it may replace the removed Content or cease disabling it in 10 business days.
+Unless the copyright owner files an action seeking a court order against the content provider, member or user, the removed Content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at our sole discretion.

-In accordance with the DMCA and other applicable law, Closeup has adopted a policy of terminating, in appropriate circumstances and at Closeup's sole discretion, users who are deemed to be repeat infringers.
-Closeup may also at its sole discretion limit access to the Service and/or terminate the memberships of any users who infringe any intellectual property rights of others, whether or not there is any repeat infringement.
+In accordance with the DMCA and other applicable law, Attach has adopted a policy of terminating, in appropriate circumstances and at Attach's sole discretion, users who are deemed to be repeat infringers.
+Attach may also at its sole discretion limit access to the Site, and/or terminate the memberships of any users who infringe any intellectual property rights of others, whether or not there is any repeat infringement.